BomaObeahon/SQL-Project/cleaning_data.md

 What issues will you address by cleaning the data?

-Duplicated rows and columns
+1. Duplicated rows and columns.
-Inaccurate and missing values.
+2. Inaccurate and missing values.